tdonker/domain-driven-design-links/README.md

 * Concise basics of DDD \(by Vaughn Vernon 2016\): [Domain-Driven Design Distilled](https://github.com/phulei/books-1/blob/master/software-development/domain-driven-design-distilled.pdf)
 * Patterns, Principles and Practices of Domain-Driven Design \(by Scott Millet and Nick Tune 2015\): [Patterns, Principles and Practices of Domain-Driven Design](https://sd.blackball.lv/library/patterns_principles_and_practices_of_domain-driven_design_(2015).pdf)
 * The Anatomy of Domain Driven Design \(by Scott Millett 2019\): [Primer DDDEurope.com](https://www.elbandit.co.uk/images/DDDEU-Booklet.pdf)
+* Applying Domain-Driven Design and Patterns: With Examples in C# and .NET \(by Jimmy Nilsson 2006\): [Applying Domain-Driven Design and Patterns](https://az.1lib.to/book/634707/522ff3)

 ___
 ### Theory links